Soy Sauce “Butter” Maitake

-When it comes to typical Japanese ingredients, you would think of soy sauce as one of them.
-Now, while using soy sauce itself is common, there’s another flavor combination that the Japanese uses often;
+When it comes to typical Japanese cooking, you would think of soy sauce as one of the most popular ingredients.
+While that statement is definitely true, there is another flavor combination that the Japanese people use often that is;

-The soy sauce butter can work with variety of ingredients and dishes.
-For example, it’s great for cabbage, potatoes, tofu, corn, pastas, fried rice, just to name a few.
+Butter shoyu taste works with variety of Japanese ingredients and the dishes such as cabbage, potatoes, tofu, corn, pastas, fried rice, just to name a few.

 • Grated daikon radish